Language selection

 An estuary is a partially-enclosed body of coastal water into which freshwater flows from rivers and streams, mixing with the saltwater from the ocean.
 Estuaries are considered one of the Earth's most productive ecosystems, hosting several habitat types that support a diverse range of wildlife.
 They are often surrounded by low-lying coastal grasslands, called salt marshes, which are frequently covered by the tide.

-Musquash is unique among Bay of Fundy estuaries due to its size, expansive salt marshes, and natural condition.
-It is the largest, ecologically-intact estuary in the Bay of Fundy, and exhibits an abundance of wildlife and commercial fisheries.
-The estuary's location, shape, and oceanographic characteristics support diverse habitat and high marine biological productivity.
+Musquash is unique among Bay of Fundy estuaries due to its size, expansive salt marshes and natural condition.
+It is the largest, ecologically-intact estuary in the Bay of Fundy and exhibits an abundance of wildlife and commercial fisheries.
+The estuary's location, shape and oceanographic characteristics support diverse habitat and high marine biological productivity.

 Fisheries and Oceans Canada is committed to conserving and protecting the Musquash Estuary MPA and intertidal area and the species that thrive there.
-It is aided in its efforts by owners and managers of the surrounding land, including Ducks Unlimited Canada, Eastern Habitat Joint Venture, Nature Conservancy of Canada, Province of New Brunswick, and Government of Canada.
-The Conservation Council of New Brunswick, through its advocacy work, also contributes to the conservation and protection of the Musquash Estuary ecosystem.
+It is aided in its efforts by owners and managers of the surrounding land, including:

-Management and Conservation
+Management and conservation

-Conservation and protection of the ecosystem is the primary goal of management, and specific conservation objectives have been established.
+Conservation and protection of the ecosystem is the primary goal of management and specific conservation objectives have been established.

 The conservation objectives are to ensure no unacceptable reduction or human-caused modification in: